Home / Project Management / In-depth GrowthHackers Experiments Review 2022

-In-depth GrowthHackers Experiments Review 2022
+In-depth GrowthHackers Experiments Review 2023

 So, you’re considering buying GrowthHackers Experiments and want to know a bit more before buying it?
 We’ve tried the software, scoured the documentation and read every single release note in order to be able to provide you with an in-depth overview, without you needing to request a demo or trial.

-The GrowthHackers product has been through various name and branding changes over the last few years (GrowthHackers Canvas, GrowthHackers Projects, GrowthHackers Northstar, GrowthHackers Experiments) but rest assured they are all same product.
+The GrowthHackers product has been through various name and branding changes over the last few years (GrowthHackers Canvas, GrowthHackers Projects, GrowthHackers Northstar, GrowthHackers Experiments) but rest assured they are all the same product.

 We’ll start by highlighting some of the pros and cons but go into far more detail throughout the article.
 You can also view a comparison of GrowthHackers Experiments vs. Growth Method towards the end of the article.

-Please note feature information is correct as of December 2022.
+Please note feature information is correct as of August 2023.
 Growth Method has made every attempt to ensure the accuracy and reliability of the information provided.

 Pros